-The Side-Chain Link function allows to form a side-chain group from up to eight channels in order to control the dynamics of all of them by the maximum level of all side-chain group members.
+SC LINK Rotary The Side-Chain Link function allows to form a side-chain group from up to eight channels in order to control the dynamics of all of them by the maxi- mum level of all side-chain group members.
 Side-chains are defined in the GC's Channel Patch window.
 The rotary encoder switches the side-chain link function on/off, if it is available for the specified channel.

-SC LINK intKey/extKey [61]

-The key source input can be selected from intKey (dynamics processing depends on the channel's input signal), or extKey (processing is controlled by a signal connected via the patch).

-SC HI CUT/LO CUT On/Off [62]

-Low-cut and high-cut filters are available within the side-chain key signal.
+SC LINK intKey/extKey The key source input can be selected from intKey (dynamics processing depends on the channel's input signal), or extKey (processing is controlled by a signal connected via the patch).
+SC HI CUT/LO CUT On/Off Low-cut and high-cut filters are available within the side-chain key signal.
 This facilitates frequency-dependent dynamic processing for creating effects, such as de-essing.
-Both side-chain filters can be switched on/off in-dependently.

-SC HI CUT/LO CUT [63] Both side-chain filters feature cut-off frequencies continuously adjustable between 20 Hz and 20 kHz.
+Both side-chain filters can be switched on/off independently.
+SC HI CUT/LO CUT Rotary Both side-chain filters feature cut-off frequencies continuously adjustable between 20 Hz and 20 kHz.

-MKUP auto on/off [64] Auto Make-up Gain function on/off.

-MKUP GAIN [65] For manual gain compensation; gain can be set in 1 dB steps from 0 through +24 dB.

-LOOKFWD On/Off [66] The Look Forward Delay function allows the insertion of an audio delay after the dynamics level detector, allowing to work with higher attack times without any overshooting of levels.

-LOOKFWD [67] The Look Forward Delay can be set in 11 steps within a range from 0 to 25 ms (0 ms, 0.2 ms, 0.3 ms, 0.5 ms, 1 ms, 2 ms, 3 ms, 5 ms, 10 ms, 20 ms, and 25 ms).
+MKUP auto on/off Auto Make-up Gain function on/off.
+MKUP GAIN Rotary For manual gain compensation; gain can be set in 1 dB steps from 0 through +24 dB.
+LOOKFWD On/Off The Look Forward Delay function allows the insertion of an audio delay after the dynamics level detector, allowing to work with higher attack times without any overshooting of levels.
+LOOKFWD Rotary The Look Forward Delay can be set in 11 steps within a range from 0 to 25 ms (0 ms, 0.2 ms, 0.3 ms, 0.5 ms, 1 ms, 2 ms, 3 ms, 5 ms, 10 ms, 20 ms, and 25 ms).

-By activiting the look forward feature, a real delay is inserted into the

 By activating the look forward feature, a real delay is inserted into the audio path.
 In order to avoid artifacts with other console channels, it is recommended to insert a corresponding delay into the other channels as well.
 Please note that there are COMP/LIMIT and EXP/GATE hardware keys below the channel meters for activating or deactivating the compressor/limiter and expander/gate parts of the dynamics section, in addition to the individual On/Off keys for each dynamics function.